bevy-cheatbook/bevy-cheatbook/src/contributing.md

 [See here](https://rust-lang.github.io/mdBook/format/mdbook.html#including-portions-of-a-file).

 ## Style Guidelines

+Code snippets in the Cheatsheet should be as concise as possible.
+Feel free to use meaningless placeholder names; don't try to make them "realistic".

+Code in other sections, however, should aim to "look realistic", as to illustrate what the feature might actually be used for.

-Follow these guidelines to avoid the need for edits to your PRs and get them merged more easily:
+If you are writing text for the book, follow these guidelines to avoid the need for edits to your PRs and get them merged more easily:

  - Reduce verbosity.
 Try to get the point across with simpler code and explanations.
    - "Perfection is achieved not when there is nothing more to add, but when there is nothing more to remove."